1 R Foundations for Data Science

 Practice: What is the standard sales tax or VAT rate in your country?
 Replace

-1.21with the appropriate multiplier (for example,1.07for a 7% tax rate) and evaluate the expression again.
-You may also assign the rate to a variable, such astax_rate = 1.21, to make the calculation more readable.
+1.21with the appropriate multiplier, such as1.07for a 7% tax rate, and evaluate the expression again.
+You may also assign the rate to an object, such astax_rate = 1.21, to make the calculation more readable.

 Using Comments to Explain Your Code